zetxx/migration-collection/README.md

 Simple implementation of migration collection, ideas written down. aims to be easy for use, easy to be extended.

-currently only filesystem and mssql migration is implemented
+currently only filesystem, mssql, mariadb, postgres migration is implemented

 *NOTE: every component can be redefined and added instead of default one*